 The most useful KPIs provide a high amount of insight and have short-term impact.

-Whichever KPIs are decided upon your organization must reflect your goals, be vital to your organization’s success and be quantifiable and measurable.
+Whichever key performance indicators are decided upon your organization must reflect your goals, be vital to your organization’s success and be quantifiable and measurable.

 - Track company performance: Determining individual ratios per period and tracking the change in their values over time is done to spot trends that may be developing in the company.